kctanglog/Exploration-and-Analysis-of-Algorithmic-Trading-Strategies/README.md

 You can either:

-1) download it from the .pdf file in this GitHub folder or
+1) download it from the .pdf file in the above GitHub folder or

 2) from the google doc link below: